-Let’s make an easy cherry cobbler with canned cherries or fresh with a homemade batter tonight!
+Let’s make an easy cherry cobbler with canned cherries and a homemade batter tonight!
 Our Cherry Cobbler with Cake Mix was so popular but closer to homemade is always better if you have the time so let’s bake in the oven for dessert.

 Easy Cherry Cobbler